gloryofrobots/zmq_client_server_test_work/README.md

 <h4>Build</h4>
 sh build.sh <br />
-Executable files will locate in build/server and build/client dirs <br />
+Executable files will be located in build/server and build/client dirs <br />

-You can add to QTCreator projects from dirs client and server